Table of Contents[Hide][Show]

 Read More: Fun Free Things to Do in Jacksonville with Kids

 3. Enjoy a Relaxing Day in Jacksonville Beach

 Beach umbrellas are especially important.
 They offer some protection from the hot Florida sun.
-(Definitely remember the sunscreen.
+(Don’t forget the sunscreen.
 These are our favorite sunscreens for kids and babies.)

 Renting at the beach will make more room in the family vehicle and cut down on all the sand kids love to bring back with them.

-Other beaches in Jacksonville are found in Little Talbot Island State Park and Big Talbot Island State Park.
-These state parks have picturesque nature trails, palmetto trees, and Big Talbot Island State Park is home to the Boneyard, a collection of “bones” of bleached live oaks on the shore that have been worn down from that salt and sand.
+Other beaches in Jacksonville can be found in Little Talbot Island State Park and Big Talbot Island State Park.
+These state parks have picturesque nature trails, palmetto trees and Big Talbot Island State Park is home to the Boneyard, a collection of “bones” of bleached live oaks on the shore that have been worn down from that salt and sand.